kenmckenzie/PCDots/README.md

 -Pywal(By far the most important, I love this app)

--wpgtk (Needed to theme gtk via pywal schemes)
+-wpgtk (Needed to theme gtk via pywal schemes) I dont personally use it anymore however

 * -dunst (Create a symlink from the /.cache/Wal/dunstrc to the dunst config folder for theming to work